yanakunn/Python_EDA/Malaysia EDA/Lab/readme.md

 **Global Air Pollution Dataset Indicator:**

-Item | Description
+Column | Description
 -----|------------
 Country | Name of the country
 City | Name of the city
 AQI Value | Overall AQI value of the city
 AQI Category | Overall AQI category of the city

-         CO AQI Value | AQI value of Carbon Monoxide of the city

-         CO AQI Category | AQI category of Carbon Monoxide of the city

-         Ozone AQI Value | AQI value of Ozone of the city
+CO AQI Value | AQI value of Carbon Monoxide of the city CO AQI Category | AQI category of Carbon Monoxide of the city Ozone AQI Value | AQI value of Ozone of the city

-         Ozone AQI Category | AQI category of Ozone of the city

-         NO2 AQI Value | AQI value of Nitrogen Dioxide of the city

-         NO2 AQI Category | AQI category of Nitrogen Dioxide of the city

-         PM2.5 AQI Value | AQI value of Particulate Matter with a diameter of 2.5 micrometers or less of the city

-         PM2.5 AQI Category : AQI category of Particulate Matter with a diameter of 2.5 micrometers or less of the city
+Ozone AQI Category | AQI category of Ozone of the city NO2 AQI Value | AQI value of Nitrogen Dioxide of the city NO2 AQI Category | AQI category of Nitrogen Dioxide of the city PM2.5 AQI Value | AQI value of Particulate Matter with a diameter of 2.5 micrometers or less of the city PM2.5 AQI Category : AQI category of Particulate Matter with a diameter of 2.5 micrometers or less of the city